p2made/p2vagrant/docs/01_Create_Bare_VM.md

 * Nothing needs to be set up in `VMware Fusion`.
 * It's best to have VMware Fusion running when you run `vagrant up`, or any other Vagrant command that starts a VM.
 * Technically VMware Fusion doesn't need to be running & will be lanched by vagrant when necessary.
-However…
+However...
 * If VMware Fusion takes too long to launch, Vagrant times out.

 ### Install Vagrant & VMware Utility